Code-Institute-Submissions/cottage/README.md

 https://balsamiq.cloud/skog808/pjinvz2/r9648

 #### Technologies
+---

-HTML
+1. HTML 1
-CSS
+1. CSS 2
-Balsamiq - used for wire frame
+1. Balsamiq - used for wire frame 3
+1. Bootstrap 4
+    1.  booking modal 4a
+    1.  review section 4b
+    1.  alert box 4c
-Bootstrap - booking modal, review section, alert box Font Awesome - all icons
+1. Font Awesome - all icons 5
-Hover.css - for Nav bar items and images
+1. Hover.css - for Nav bar items and images 6

 #### Features
+---

 Index page - The first page the user sees.
 The logo image is the biggest selling point.
 Here it is the master bedroom.
 I porposefully did not uses the outside image as this isn't a great selling point, the cottage look far better inside to what it might appear outside.